UPPMAX/uppmax_intro_cases/docs/overview2.md

   - troubleshooting,
   - general advice,
   - possibly make jobs more efficient.
-- Email support for any query: support@uppmax.uu.se
+- Email support for any query: support@uppmax.uu.se or use [support form](https://supr.snic.se/support/)
   - “tickets” are distributed according to competence